-The objective of the Investment grade energy audit was to review the present energy consumption scenario, monitoring and analysis of the use of energy and explore the potential for energy conservation with a cost benefit analysis.
+Objective of the Investment grade energy audit is to review the present energy consumption scenario, monitoring and analysis of the use of energy and explore the energy conservation with cost benefit analysis.
 The Energy Audits was conducted during the period June 2011 by BEE.
-A summary of the Energy Audit is given in the below table9.
+Summary of Energy Audit is given in the below table8.